WizardsOfAI/my-new-project/README.md

-# Project Title
+# Painting with AI

-Final project for the Building AI course
+Building AI course project

 ## Summary

-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+I'll morph images with AI

 ## Problems it will solve